gents83/INOX/docs/src/features.md

 - [x] _**INOX**_ <-> _**Blender**_ communication through TCP connection
 - [x] Create custom Logic Nodes editor in _**Blender**_
 - [x] Possibility to define and use custom nodes in external dlls
-- [x] Integrated wasm as target
+- [x] Integrated WASM as target
 - [x] Added meshoptimizer library by [Arseny Kapoulkine](https://twitter.com/zeuxcg)
 - [x] Possibility to run Phases in parallel when not dependent
 - [x] Plugin indipendent and ability to enable\disable them at runtime
 - [x] Dynamic vertex layout and storage buffers per-shader
+- [x] Support for both glsl and wgsl shaders
+- [x] Integrate PBR rendering

 TODO:
+- [ ] Integrate Meshlet generation and gpu culling
 - [ ] Integrate Android as target
 - [ ] Add multithreading workers for WASM target on web
-- [ ] Integrate Meshlet generation and gpu culling
-- [ ] Integrate PBR rendering
 - [ ] Raytracing on GPU
 - [ ] Quick example of game
 - [ ] Integrate KTX universal texture compression